AMITKESARI2000/rb-mips-simulator/README.md

 * Enabling/Disabling of data forwarding is implemented which will be asked before running the program.
 * Work for GUI for this simulator is just started.

+---

 ### PHASE 3:
-In phase 3, we are introducing Cache
+In phase 3, we are introducing L1 L2 levels of Cache

+* The main file is **pipeline.py**
 * A memory access will now first search for the address in the two caches.
 On a miss, the data will be fetched from the main memory.
-* This simulator simulating 2 levels of cache, with LRU replacement policy.
+* This simulator simulating 2 levels of cache, with LRU replacement policy and Cache inclusion policy is implemented.
 * This effectively means that the memory instructions (load and stores) will not be completed in one cycle.
 * Loads and Stores will have variable latency, and hence the penalty (stalls) due to the memory